jxnblk/blog/src/pages/blog/two-steps-forward.md

 Rebass introduced the notion of using style props that mapped to commonly used CSS properties and was an early attempt at recreating some of the developer ergonomics from Basscss.
 Styled System abstracted these style props into utility functions for use in libraries like [Styled Components][], allowing you to create your own Rebass-like components.
-Rather than applying a mixed bag of classnames to a component, Styled System promotes *styles as a function of props* with a sort of *learn-once-use-everywhere* API.
+Rather than applying a mixed bag of classnames to a component, Styled System promotes *style as a function of props* with a sort of *learn-once-use-everywhere* API.

 Many teams use libraries like Styled System to create component libraries and design systems to great success.
 *[Chakra UI][]*,